Navigation: Linux Kernel Driver DataBase - web LKDDB: main index - S index

 If you want to use a SCSI hard disk, SCSI tape drive, SCSI CD-ROM or any other SCSI device under Linux, say Y and make sure that you know the name of your SCSI host adapter (the card inside your computer that "speaks" the SCSI protocol, also called SCSI controller), because you will be asked for it.

 You also need to say Y here if you have a device which speaks the SCSI protocol.
-Examples of this include the parallel port version of the IOMEGA ZIP drive, USB storage devices, Fibre Channel, FireWire storage and the IDE-SCSI emulation driver.
+Examples of this include the parallel port version of the IOMEGA ZIP drive, USB storage devices, Fibre Channel, and FireWire storage.

-To compile this driver as a module, choose M here and read Documentation/scsi/scsi.txt.
+To compile this driver as a module, choose M here and read Documentation/scsi/scsi.rst.
 The module will be called scsi_mod.

 However, do not compile this as a module if your root file system (the one containing the directory /) is located on a SCSI device.